-conoler is celebrating its 35th anniversary in 2016.
+conoler is celebrating its 40th anniversary in 2021.
 This document is intended to feature the various milestones in the firm's remarkable story by retracing the various phases of its development and by acknowledging some of the most important individuals who played a signific most important individuals who played a significant role in the process.

 Econoler's story is closely linked to the development of the energy efficiency sector in Quebec, in Canada and internationally.
-In light of the current problems related to climate change and the global energy crisis, the energy efficiency concept is becoming increasingly recognized as one of the main solutions to be implemented across the world.
-This overview of the history of Econoler's development over the last 35 years only becomes more fascinating in this regard.
+In light of the current problems related to climate change, the energy efficiency concept is becoming increasingly recognized as one of the main solutions to be implemented across the world.
+This overview of the history of Econoler's development over the last 40 years only becomes more fascinating in this regard.